 My articles have appeared in World Politics, Comparative Political Studies, Democratization, Studies in Comparative International Development, Journal of Environmental Economics and Management, and China Quarterly.

-I received my Ph.D. in Government from Harvard University, and my B.A. from the University of Michigan in Ann Arbor, earning a dual degree in Political Science and Russian and Eastern European Studies from the University of Michigan.
+I received my Ph.D. in Government from Harvard University, and my B.A. in Political Science and Russian and Eastern European Studies from the University of Michigan.